Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Preliminaries

-Tables can be categorized into three primary forms: well-structured tables, semi-structured tables, and unstructured tables.
-Database tables are \textbf{well structured} due to the ordinarily defined relational schema: a model of vertical columns (identifiable by column names with s specific number) and horizontal rows (with an unrestricted number), the primary key that uniquely identifies each row in the table and facilitates the joins between multiple tables, the number unit to augment information of quantities, etc. so that machines are able to retrieve information from database tables precisely through formal languages such as SQL, R, and Python's Pandas.
-Whereas document tables such as web tables, Latex tables, spreadsheet tables, and Word tables are \textbf{semi-structured}, and they are usually human-crafted with end-user tools or markup languages such as Word documents, spreadsheets, Latex code, HTML code, etc. As shown in Figure~\ref{fig:realtable}, they arrange cells in bi-dimensional matrices, lack sufficient meta-information to record high-level table structures and data types, and thus challenge precise and automatic information retrieval.
-In addition to well-structured and semi-structured tables, there is large amount of \textbf{unstructured image tables} only with raw RGB information, such as scanned tables from books, pictures of receipts, and handwritten drafts.
-They need to be firstly digitized through OCR and cell segmentation before any higher-level information retrieval.
-Note that, since a large proportion of PDF tables do not provide any structural information, PDF tables are simply treated as image tables in many research works~\cite{shigarov2016configurable,shigarov2016configurable}.
+Tables can be roughly categorized into three primary forms: well-structured tables, semi-structured tables, and unstructured tables.
+Database tables are \textbf{well structured} with an ordinarily-defined relational schema so that precise support execution of formal languages such as SQL and R. In contrast, \textbf{semi-structured} tables are usually human-crafted with markup languages or end-user tools such as HTML code, Latex code, spreadsheets, and Word documents.
+They have flexible structures but lack meta-information to record them and thus challenge precise and automatic information retrieval.
+Image tables are even \textbf{unstructured} because they only record raw RGB information, e.g., scanned tables from books, screenshots of web tables, and even handwritten drafts.
+They need to be digitized before any higher-level information retrieval.

-In this paper, we mainly focus on semi-structured and well-structured tables. \textbf{While image tables are also widely used, we neglect them in this paper, because they have distinct challenges from a vision perspective, and it is desirable to discuss them separately in another paper. }
+In this paper, we mainly focus on semi- and well-structured tables.
+We \textbf{neglect image tables} because they have distinct visual challenges and are desirable to be discussed separately.